Measuring loads on crash test dummies during impact tests

 XSENSOR’S high speed pressure tools let engineers visualize the complete and precise interaction between passenger, seat, airbags and restraints in consistent and repeatable ways.
 If the goal is to make all people safer in a vehicle, these new insights mean improved passenger safety for everyone.

-XSENSOR’S new platform of high-speed pressure imaging can be used in automotive impact testing for seats, airbags, seatbelts and child seats, as well as dynamic tire testing for speeds in excess of 120km/h (75mph).
+XSENSOR’S new platform of high-speed pressure imaging can be used in automotive impact testing for seats, airbags, seatbelts and child seats, as well as dynamic tire testing for speeds up to 150 km/h (93 mph).
 With respect to seating, for instance, the impact system enables designers and safety evaluators to understand in a crash situation where the body makes contact with the seat, the effect of the pressures applied and what the consequences are for seat design.
 XSENSOR’s ability to measure comfort, ingress and egress, vibration and transmissibility and the effect of both rear impact (whiplash) and front impact (seatbelts and airbags) in multiple accurate and repeatable ways is unparalleled.